 What is Anther?

 The anther is a part of a flower, which is bilobed and sac-like in structure.
 In flower, anther is the part of the stamen that is a male reproductive part.
 Stamen comprises a long, narrow or stalk-like filament which carries the anther at its tip.
 An anther consists of microsporangia which produce pollen grains by the meiotic cell division.

-There are several discoveries that have led to the discovery of producing haploid plantlets by the anther culture.
+Several discoveries have led to the discovery of producing haploid plantlets by the anther culture.
 Many scientists have contributed to know more of this technique by their experiments.

 |Year of discovery||Discovered by||Name of the discovery|

 |1921||Bergner||Introduced the existence of haploids in Datura stramonium|

 |1953||W.Tulecke||Introduced the proliferation of haploid callus from the mature pollen grains of Ginkgo biloba|

 |1966||Guha and S.C.
 Maheshwar||Confirmed the origin of haploid plantlets from the anther|

 |1967||Bourgin and Hitsch||Discovered the full-fledged haploid plants from the Nicotiana tabacum.|